 Something you’ll notice pretty quickly on your restaurant journey is that sleep is a rare commodity.
 There’s so much you’ll want to do yourself, and for good reason: it’s your dream.

 But there’s plenty about the restaurant business that you never dreamed about — and that’s reason enough to consider looking elsewhere for help.
 However, it’s not just time you’ll save by outsourcing parts of your daily grind.
-Outsourcing the payroll, for instance, can actually be more cost-effective, as you swallow a small cost and then offset it with the saved time and stress of doing a job you hate.
+Outsourcing bookkeeping tasks, such as payroll, can actually be more cost-effective, as you swallow a small cost and then offset it with the saved time and stress of doing a job you hate.